ibm-cloud-docs/infrastructure-hub/about-migration.md

 * When you place your order, you get a 3-month promotional license, then you must use BYOL.
 * Only the compute resources are migrated, along with secondary volume and block volumes.
 * The RMM tool tracks the data changes on the source server until cutover, and performs delta syncs to the target server.
-* This migration is a nondisruptive.
+* This migration is nondisruptive.

 VPC does not have support for snapshot, replication, and shared volume.
 You can manage these solutions through the native OS capabilities, tools, or third party of your choice.
 {: note}